 Creative Writing.
-Creative Writing seniors are rated as EXCELLENT (GREEN) in their level of performance on all three artifacts: Artifact 1 (annotated writing samples) is rated 3.0; Artifact 2 (writer's own goals and connections to traditions) is rated 2.58; Artifact 3 (publishable texts) is rated 2.66.
+Creative Writing seniors are rated as EXCELLENT (GREEN) in their level of performance on all three artifacts: Artifact 1 (annotated writing samples) is rated 2.5; Artifact 2 (writer's own goals and connections to traditions) is rated 2.6; Artifact 2.8 (publishable texts) is rated 2.6.
+While the rating for annotations dropped significantly, this group shows improvement in theorizing their craft and producing publishable texts.
 As a group, the Creative Writing seniors are performing at excellent levels, with a clear demonstration of near-professional performance abilities.

 Journalism Concentration.
-English majors with a concentration in Journalism are rated as performing at an EXCELLENT (GREEN) level in two artifacts: Artifact 1 (annotated news stories) is rated 3.0; Artifact 2 (editing skills sample) is rated at 3.0.
-One senior is rated as ADEQUATE (YELLOW) on Artifact 3 (research on the role of media in society).
-Their total score for Artifact 3 is rated 2.5.
+English majors with a concentration in Journalism are rated as performing at an EXCELLENT (GREEN) level in two artifacts: Artifact 1 (annotated news stories) is rated 2.8; Artifact 2 (editing skills sample) is rated at 2.6.
+Two seniors are rated as ADEQUATE (YELLOW) on Artifact 3 (research on the role of media in society).
+Their total score for Artifact 3 is rated 2.25.

-RECOMMENDATION: Although an artifact on the role of media in society is not guaranteed by the current curriculum in the Journalism concentration, students were capable of demonstrating this research in this year's portfolios.
-The journalism faculty continue to consider ways to guarantee an opportunity for research on the role of media in society for each student concentrating on journalism writing.
+RECOMMENDATION: Although an artifact on the role of media in society is not guaranteed by the current curriculum in the Journalism concentration, two students were capable of demonstrating this research in this year's portfolios.
+The journalism faculty should continue to consider ways to guarantee an opportunity for research on the role of media in society for each student concentrating on journalism writing, especially as the concentration gains momentum.

-Professional Writing, Professional Writing seniors are rated as performing at an EXCELLENT (GREEN) level in Artifact 1 (annotated writing samples) which is rated at 2.75; Artifact 2 (annotated publication design samples) is rated at 2.25.
-One student had an excellent demonstration of publication designs, but the other portfolio lacked excellent design work.
-With just two students graduating in this concentration, it is hard to generalize recommendations based on these two students who had very different levels of artifacts.
+Professional Writing.
+Professional Writing seniors are rated as performing at an EXCELLENT (GREEN) level in Artifact 1 (annotated writing samples) which is rated at 3.0; Artifact 2 (annotated publication design samples) is rated at 3.0.
+Students concentrating in professional writing show continued improvement in publication design.